voidptrwastaken/IPQS-thing/README.md

 ## How to run

-First create a folder called `csv` where your emails CSV will be saved.
+First create a folder called `csv` where your emails CSV will be saved, and copy/move your input CSV there.

 Then run `php main.php API_KEY INPUT_FILE OUTPUT_FILE` where OUTPUT_FILE is optional and will be replaced with `export-{date}.csv` if empty.